 A clever way to cut down your working hours while still making enough money to make ends meet is to rent out your home on a short-term basis (whilst you’re still living in it).

-Note: While this is a great way to earn money, and meet new people, you should always make sure you know exactly who you’re letting into your home to avoid any issues.
+Note: While this is a great way to earn money and meet new people, you should always make sure you know exactly who you’re letting into your home to avoid any issues.

 10. Small business owner

-For example, if you’re skilled in arts and crafts, you could hand-make items to sell at marketplaces or online on websites such as Etsy.
+For example, if you’re skilled in arts and crafts, you could hand-make items to sell at marketplaces or on websites such as Etsy.
 This could allow you to practise and develop your skills whilst earning.

-Becoming a small business owner isn’t a fast-track to a large sum of money, but it’s a chance to take control of your professional life and reignite old passions.
+Becoming a small business owner isn’t a fast-track route to a large sum of money, but it’s a chance to take control of your professional life and reignite old passions.
+And today, more than ever, there’s lots of support available for those who want to start their own business.

 Explore self-employment ideas...